codurance/site/_posts/2018-10-01-safety-musings.md

 - **Functional programming** imposes constraints on mutating state.
 Instead of changing the values of things unrestrained, the language imposes discipline so that you know where the mutating state lives, and the language additionally protects you against synchronization problems (safety feature).
 * * *

-Types do represent constraints as well.
-We can have dynamic or static typed languages, and weakly or strongly typed languages.
-They represent constraints around what we can pass around.
+Looking at the paradigms from the constraints point of view, it makes sense that we went first with structured programming.
+It becomes much easier to add constraints little by little.
+The easiest ones first, then the most difficult ones later.
+We are automating discipline bit by bit into the way that we work.

+## Types

+Types do represent constraints around the data we can pass around.
+As such, we are talking about three types here: Primitives, Structs and Objects.
+But we also talk about two set of behaviours that languages can show: dynamic or static, and strong or weak.
+The more restrictive a language is, the less errors that can appear in the code.
+The compiler will help you and stop you from doing things that don't make sense.
+You will need to provide specific constructs to convert between types (for primitives and structs) or to link logically types together (for objects), like Interfaces, Mixins, Protocols, ...

-All these possibilities are orthogonal to each other.
+All these possibilities, both paradigm and types, are orthogonal to each other.
 All these are independent dimensions on which languages can exist.

 ## Boilerplate

 If I look at statically typed OOP languages, to create something that is maintainable the amount of code that I need to create has always looked excesive.
 But all those interfaces, all those design patterns perform necessary functions in a system of a minimum size and complexity.
 Dynamically typed OOP languages tend to require far less boilerplate, you can concentrate on the actual task.
 The offshot, is that you need a very comprehensive test suite to guarantee that there is nothing going wrong on your application.
 The compiler will not stop you sending the wrong type of object.
 Weakly typed languages are the worst on that regard, because you can forcibly coerce a type into another (and let's not talk about void pointers here).

 The boilerplate (directly through the actual production code or indirectly through tests) is neccessary to allow maintainability of a code base while at the same time trying to ascertain it's correct behaviour.
-But could we avoid all this boilerplate?
+But the more boilerplate you have to write, the more likely that an error could be introduced.
+Could we avoid all this boilerplate?

 ## Null